mborgerson/wiki-export/wiki/Dashboard.md

 SET PASS CODE, MOVIES and GAMES level can now be modified and the pass code removed if so desired.

+With SET PASS CODE selected, press “A” twice to be prompted, “Do you wish to delete the current pass code?”.
+Select Yes or No.

 See Also
 --------